 Play "Time to Save!"

+All you'll need to play is a small sum of money in a few different denominations (for your "CD") and a timer.
 Sit down with your child an hour or two before going on a shopping trip (perhaps to the grocery store) and count out the money for your "CD."

-Having different denominations and even some coins helps kids' better grasp the concepts, and it drives home another valuable part of teaching children about money: how to count it.
-Next, explain that you're going to set the timer, and when it goes off, you'll add some money (interest) to the pile.
-But, they'll have a choice to make at that point, too.
+Now, explain to your child that this "CD" is his or hers, but it will stay with you.
+Next, explain that you're going to set the timer, and when it goes off, you'll add some money (interest) to the sum.
+But, the child will have a choice to make at that point.

-Beep!
-Time to Choose!
+“Beep,” Time to Choose!

 Give it Time.
 Be Flexible.
 Know Yourself (and Your Kids).

-Of course, we hope that eventually you and your child will be ready to open a CD with Ally Bank.
-With a full line of CD accounts for different needs and rates that are consistently among the most competitive available published by RateCatcher, it's always a good "time to save" with Ally Bank.
-Learn more at AllyBank.com or call live customer care at 877-247-ALLY (2559) today.
+Take a look at the various CD products offered by Ally Bank.
+With great customer service and rates consistently among the most competitive available as published by RateCatcher, it's always a good "time to save" with Ally Bank.
+Learn more by visiting Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559) today.